ZonG0D/bpi-r4-trixie-builder/README.md

-build-image.sh   – Assembles the final SDMMC image from downloaded assets fetch-assets.py  – Downloads vendor U-Boot, kernel bundle, and firmware r4-config.sh     – Shared configuration and helper functions
+build-image.sh   – Assembles the final SDMMC image from downloaded assets fetch-assets.py  – Downloads vendor U-Boot, kernel bundle, and firmware r4-config.sh     – Shared configuration and helper functions bpi-r4-uboot/    – Standalone U-Boot overlay with board fixes
 ```

+### U-Boot Overlay Only

+The `bpi-r4-uboot/` directory contains a minimal overlay that applies the
+pre-kernel fixes (board identity, storage/env handling, deterministic MAC,
+SPI-NAND partitions, etc.) on top of a clean upstream U-Boot checkout.
+It does
+not include a Debian userspace and can be consumed independently when only the
+boot ROM stage needs correction.

 ---